Pkalinowski33/LoudML-with-InfluxData-stack/Readme.md

 Test your installation:

-Create your workspace directory, %USERPROFILE%\go
+Create your workspace directory, %USERPROFILE%\go and add this variable to /etc/profile or $HOME/.profile

 `export GOPATH=$HOME/go ---> (go env GOPATH)`